jbw976/demo-devex/README.md

 ## Deploy platform (the hard way)

-Using an older (and more challenging) experience of Crossplane, test the platform your building by deploying to a live cluster to provisioning real world resources.
-That's not really that efficient, is it?
+Using an older (and more challenging) experience of Crossplane, you would need to test the platform you're building by deploying to a live control plane and provisioning real world resources.
+That's slow, expensive, and who really has the patience for that?

 ```
 kubectl apply -f pre/definition.yaml